Articles of Incorporation and Rules

 2. In the case of the preceding paragraph, if the court issues a provisional disposition ordering the director referred to in said paragraph to cease such act, the director shall not be required to provide security

-(Representative power of auditor)
+(Representative power of auditors)

 • When this association files a lawsuit against a director or former director (hereinafter referred to as directors, etc. in this Article), or when a director, etc. files a lawsuit against the association